Art galleries grapple with pandemic times

 “Our art gallery has been established for 25 years,” says Kwan Hua gallerist Sandy Tan, “but this is the first time that business has been dismal for an extended period of time.”

-Earlier this year, the Government introduced a raft of measures to help arts groups tide over the pandemic.
-Among them are the Capability Development Scheme for the Arts, as well as a Digital Presentation Grant for the Arts (DPG) to support the efforts of artists and arts groups to go digital.
+Earlier this year, the Government introduced a raft of measures to help arts groups tide through the pandemic.
+Among them are the Capability Development Scheme for the Arts, as well as a Digital Presentation Grant (DPG) for the Arts to support the efforts of artists and arts groups to go digital.

 Yeo Workshop is one of a dozen galleries to have received the DPG so far.
-It has mounted a solo show by Singapore artist Wong Lip Chin, with paintings, a recorded performance and an interactive virtual exhibition in the form of a video game.
+It mounted a solo show by local artist Wong Lip Chin, with paintings, a recorded performance and an interactive virtual exhibition in the form of a video game.

 “We were very slow to the digital game,” admits Yeo Workshop’s Ms Audrey Yeo.
 “A lot of our sales were done in person and we always were events-based, installations-based, so people had to come in to experience it.”

+What I find interesting is that people are looking inwards and looking at local artists, instead of thinking 'foreign is best'.

+MR RICHARD KOH of Richard Koh Fine Art, who observes a similar trend in his Kuala Lumpur and Bangkok galleries

-During the pandemic, the gallery's strategy changed.
-It revamped its website, it updated its social media profile, and it hired a full-timer and two freelancers to focus on digital marketing.
+During the pandemic, the gallery’s strategy changed.
+It revamped its website, updated its social media profile and hired a full-timer and two freelancers to focus on digital marketing.
 It also now has active dealings with digital platforms Artsy and The Artling.

 Ms Yeo adds: “More people are discovering us online, but I wonder if that translates into them walking into the gallery, which then translates into sales.”